A discrete event simulator for policy evaluation in liver allocation in Eurotransplant: The design of the ELAS simulator

 \subsection{Initialization of the ELAS simulator's system state}

 End users of the ELAS simulator must specify a simulation start and end date, which jointly define the simulation time window.
-When simulation starts, the system state is initialized by loading from input streams all donors reported during the simulation window, and all candidates who had an active waitlist status during the simulation window.
+When simulation starts, the system state is initialized by loading from input streams all donors who were reported during the simulation window, and all candidates who had an active waiting list status during the simulation window.
 For the loaded candidates, all status updates are pre-processed until the simulation start date.
-Thereby, the states of candidates at the simulation start date are congruent with their actual states as specified in candidate input streams.
+This ensures that the states of candidates at the start of the simulation coincide with the status their actual status, as specified in candidate input streams.

-One issue is that candidates who (i) received a transplantation and (ii) were re-listed for repeat transplantation may have multiple registrations falling within the simulation window.
-To avoid that such candidates are simultaneously listed for a primary transplantation and repeat transplantation in simulations, the ELAS simulator by default ignores re-listings of such candidates from the candidate input stream.
+Candidates who (i) have in reality received a transplantation after the simulation start date and (ii) were enlisted for repeat liver transplantation before the simulation end date are potentially problematic, as they could simultaneously await a primary and repeat transplantation in simulations.
+To prevent these situations, the ELAS simulator by default ignores re-listings of such candidates from the candidate input stream.
 Instead, patient re-listing is simulated by the post-transplant module.
-This module simulates the post-transplant survival and the potential re-listing of transplant recipients based on candidate and donor characteristics (see Section \ref{section:posttransplant} for details).
+This module simulates the post-transplant survival and the potential re-listing of transplant recipients based on candidate and donor characteristics (see Section \ref{sec:elasposttransplant}).

-Initialization of the discrete event simulation is finalized by scheduling for each donor and transplantation candidate a single event in the Future Event Set (FES).
+Initialization of the discrete-event simulation is finalized by scheduling for each donor and transplantation candidate a single event in the Future Event Set (FES).
 For donors, events are scheduled at the donor reporting date as specified in the donor input stream.
 For each candidate, a single patient event is scheduled at the time of the candidate's first available status update after the simulation start date.
-Subsequent updates are scheduled in the FES only after the existing patient event has been handled (see Section \ref{subsection:overview}).
+Subsequent updates are scheduled in the FES only after the existing patient event has been handled.\footnote{This is necessitated by the fact that processing of a status update may result in automatic scheduling of a new update, see Section \ref{sec:elasexceptions}.}